dysonreturns/sc2ai/docs/TUTORIAL_06.md

 end
 ```

+There are no new methods here, let's just walk over the steps.

-Remember that `barracks` are all the completed barracks.
+Remember that `barracks` was filtered down to only the completed structures.
-We additionally make sure that we have add-ons and that they are completed.
+For each, we make sure that we have add-ons and that they are completed, because units can not train during their construction.

-As from our goals, the Tech Lab barrack builds the heavier Marauder unit (one at a time) and the Reactor barracks build marines (two at a time).
+As from our goals, the Tech Lab barrack builds the heavier Marauder unit (one at a time) and the Reactor barracks build Marines (two at a time).

 - We set these in `quantity` and `unit_type_to_train` and then do our usual production limit checks.
-- If the barrack has no orders or has two or less which are nearly done, then...
+- If the barrack has no orders or some which are nearly done then...
 - For `quanity` amount of times...
-- Queue a train command for the unit type id, `unit_type_to_train`.
+- Queue a train command for the correct unit type id, `unit_type_to_train`.

 ![heck_yeah](images/06_train_army.jpg)

 And there they are!
-We did it, we came up with a plan and executed on it!
+We did it, we came up with a plan and executed on it.

+You will frequently find "complex" systems translating quite reasonably into code if you take it one step at a time.

 The full example is here if you'd like to run it exactly:
 [06_terran_army.rb](https://github.com/dysonreturns/sc2ai/blob/main/docs/examples/06_terran_army.rb)

 ---

-They do look a bit awkward standing next to the barracks like that.
-Next, let's rally these troops to a defensive position.
-Then, once we reach critical mass, we'll send them out to attack!
+Next, let's rally these troops to a defensive position and then, once we reach critical mass, we'll send them out to attack.

 ---